bossesand/OHTI-HT-osc-wifi/README.md

 --------
 Add LED indication of calibration stage!
 (Steady light , then fast flashes?)! - Done, in a way.

-Store and reload BNO055 Calibration over PowerOff in program flash!
+Store and reload BNO055 Calibration over PowerOff in program flash! -Not Yet

-The OSC port for UDP broadcast is fixed at 9000, make it configurable?
+The OSC port for UDP broadcast is fixed at 9000, make it configurable? -NO

 Add OSC support over websocket to control Omnitone webplayer?
-Or create proxy app for localhost?
+Donr in OSC-Bridge-V3C

 Do not send any OSC message if the headtracker is stationary, might save power?

-Make it possible to control the ohti web based player with this HT!
+Make it possible to control the ohti web based player with this HT - Done

 Design choices:
 -------------------------